bugsbugsbux/notes-on-nix/notes-on-nix.md

-  create so called **fixed-output derivations (FODs)**, which are derivations whose output hash is known in advance and who are therefore allowed some impure operations like fetching from the network`. outputHashAlgo` may currently be "sha1", "sha256" or "sha512". `outputHashMode` specifies from what to compute the hash:
+  create so called **fixed-output derivations (FODs)**, which are derivations whose output hash is known in advance and who are therefore allowed some impure operations like fetching from the network. `outputHashAlgo` may currently be "sha1", "sha256" or "sha512". `outputHashMode` specifies from what to compute the hash:
   "flat" (which is the default) means from the output, which must be a regular, non-executable file; "recursive" means from the **nix-archive